adihrustic/Mullvad-WireGuard-Wrapper/README.md

 ```

 ### Enabling/Disabling kill-switch
-To enable a kill-switch, run
+Enable a kill-switch
 ```
 mullvad kill-switch-on <server>
 ```

-It is possible to choose more than one server.
-To enable a kill-switch for all servers at once run
+It is possible to choose multiple servers.
+To enable a kill-switch for all servers run
 ```
 mullvad kill-switch-on all
 ```

-To disable the kill-switch, run
+Disable the kill-switch
 ```
 mullvad kill-switch-off <server>
 ```